Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 }
 ```

+## Synchronized keyword

+- When we start two or more threads within a program, there may be a situation when multiple threads try to access the same resource and finally they can produce unforeseen result.
+- By using Synchronization keyword in a method which will allow only one thread to access the shared resource.
+- It is classified in to two categories -> Method Level Synchronization and Block Level Synchronization
+- Advantage -> We can resolve data inconsistency problems
+- Disadvantage -> It increases the waiting time of the thread and effects performance of the system.

  ## Difference between == and .equals() method in Java?

 - Main difference between .equals() method and == operator is that one is method and other is operator.